Preamble:

 The Code of Professional Conduct is intended to promote expected behaviors and clarify the behaviors that are considered unacceptable.
 This code does not anticipate every potential offense, and unprofessional behavior not specifically mentioned in this code can still be subject to academic sanctions.

-Expected Professional behaviors - the following list provides representative examples and is not exhaustive |
+Desirable Behaviors in the Professional Setting - the following list is representative and not exhaustive |

 |